jrgong420/log-view/GROUP_ACCESS_CONTROL.md

 **Check**:
 1. Are groups configured in "Allowed Groups"?
 (If any groups are selected, only members have access.)
 2. Is the user a member of at least one allowed group?
+3. **Group visibility**: Ensure the group's visibility is set to "group owners, members and moderators" or more permissive.
+If set to "group owners and moderators", regular members won't be detected.
-3. If no groups are selected, all users should have access — ensure settings are saved and the page is refreshed.
+4. If no groups are selected, all users should have access — ensure settings are saved and the page is refreshed.
-4. Check browser console for debug messages (look for `[Group Access Control]`).
+5. Check browser console for debug messages (look for `[Group Access Control]`).

 ### Staff can't see the feature